 Moisturizers come in three categories: humectant, emollient, and occlusive.
 Humectants draw moisture from either deeper layers of your skin or from the air around you.
 Emollients smooth over the surface of your skin by filling in gaps with small molecules of itself.
 Occlusives are barriers on your skin that keeps the bad stuff out, and seal in the good..

 Hyaluronic acid is a humectant, whereas ceramide is an occlusive.
 The hyaluronic acid brings in the moisture and the ceramide prevents it from escaping.
+So if you have dehydrated skin, opt for a Hyaluronic acid rich skincare product.

 Products to try: